cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ### Summary of Changes

+* Now available in languages besides English, listed above.
+The language shown to the user defaults to the language they prefer on Facebook, if available, but a drop-down allows the user to select other languages.
 * Consent text now mentions receiving "your language preference" from Facebook, to allow Qualtrics to select the appropriate translation automatically.
 * Item B2 now includes eye pain as a symptom.